-4.4.
-Recommendations and future directions
+4.4 Recommendations and future directions

 Despite being unable to recover multiple fibre orientations, the diffusion tensor remains the most widely employed representation for surgical planning.
 Based on our Meyer's loop tractography results, being able to resolve complex fibre architecture seems crucial for every pipeline that aims to reconstruct the full anterior extent of the OR.
-Without the ability to accurately recover complex fibre configurations, tractography-recovered streamlines are prone to a premature halt in the
+Without the ability to accurately recover complex fibre configurations, tractography-recovered streamlines are prone to a premature halt in the WM.

-In recent years, more advanced approach have been proposed, surpassing the limitations of conventional DTI (Jeurissen et al., 2017; Tournier et al., 2011).
+In recent years, more advanced approach have been proposed, surpassing the limitations of conventional DTI (Jeurissen, Descoteaux, Mori, & Leemans, 2017; Tournier et al., 2011).
 MSMT-CSD is a promising new technique that provides sharper diffusion profiles, allowing the estimation of fODFs in complex regions.
 In addition, MSMT-CSD provides more precise WM fibre orientation estimates at the tissue interfaces, which is crucial for tracking to OR from the LGN.
-Although not focused on the Meyer's loop reconstruction, MSMT-CSD was also recently applied in a clinical
+Although not focused on the Meyer's loop reconstruction, MSMT-CSD was also recently applied in a clinical context to reconstruct the entire optic pathway of twenty-six paediatric tumor patients (Hales et al., 2018).
+Sixty diffusion gradients distributed over two shells (i.e., b = 1000 and 2200 s/mm2) were used for a total scan duration of 7min 50s, indicating that MSMT-CSD can be employed in a clinically feasible scan time.